Jamy-L/AirSim-GYM-environment/README.md

 A GYM environment is basically composed of 3 methods :
 <ol>
  <li> <code>step()</code> takes an action input and performs it on the system.
       It is then returning an observation following the action, a computed reward estimated for the timestep, a boolean indicating whether or not the episode should be finished, and some debugging infos.
-In this project, the time step is configurable as a number of frames to simulate or a given simulation time to elapse.
-It is not really clear which choice makes more sense so... make your choice ?</li>
+In this project, the time step is configurable as a given simulation time to elapse before further decision making.
+Please read the dedicated section for more information on this choice</li>
  <li> <code>reset()</code> basically acts as an initialisation, and is called everytime a simulation ends.
 That's where all the randomness occurs, to avoid overfitting.
 It has to return an observation too.</li>
  <li> <code>render()</code> is supposed to be (maybe) called once and to render the simulation each step.
 Here it's really not that useful since it will run anyway in Unreal Engine, but I have made a little plot of the lidar and camera, although the optimization is terrible (sorry) 😥</il>
  <li> <code> close()</code> is supposed to close the system.
 In this program it justs gives back the control to the player, so it's a great way to make sure a player can take control. </li>